 Hey!
 I'm Julia, and I'm an avid writer.
 I've been writing since I was eight years old, with the first story I ever wrote being completed over the summer before 3rd grade.
 I have loved writing ever since, having written a small poetry book in elementary school.
 I met Lucia at school in 7th grade and we've been inseparable ever since.
 So far, I've written numerous short stories, and collaborated on a novel with Lucia.
 I'm currently working on a novel for next year's Scholastic Art and Writing Awards.
-I've won four Regional Silver Keys, one last year and three this year, and one Regional Gold Key at the Scholastic Art and Writing Awards for my short story "Phonophobia".
+I've won four Regional Silver Keys, one last year and three this year, and one Regional Gold Key at the Scholastic Art and Writing Awards for my flash fiction "Phonophobia".

 Whether you're watching a movie and wishing you could create a storyline, or have always wanted a novel with your name on it, realizing your passion for writing is the first step.